2019 NAIDOC Poster

 Charmaine’s artwork shows the early dawn light rising over Uluru, symbolising a continued spiritual and unbroken connection to the land.
 The circles at the base of Uluru represent the historic gathering in May 2017 of Aboriginal and Torres Strait Islander leaders, who adopted the Uluru Statement from the Heart.
 The message, developed through generations, is echoed throughout the land: hear our voice and recognise our truth.
 We call for a new beginning, marked by a formal process of agreement and truth-telling, that will allow us to move forward together.

-The 2019 National NAIDOC Poster is available for download, to help you celebrate NAIDOC Week.
+The 2019 National NAIDOC Poster is also available for download, to help you celebrate NAIDOC Week.

 Conditions of use